-There can be no assurance that any funds required during the next twelve months or thereafter can be generated from our operations.
-Nor can there be any assurance that funds will be available from external sources, such as debt or equity financing or other potential sources on commercially acceptable terms, or at all (including, without limitation, a proposed \$5 million equity financing).
+We will require significant additional financing in the near term in order to progress our business plan, and our failure to raise such funds could lead to the failure of our business in the near term.
+It is highly unlikely that any funds required during the next twelve months or thereafter can be generated from our operations.
+Moreover, there can be no assurances given that additional funds will be available from external sources, such as debt or equity financing or other potential sources on commercially acceptable terms, or at all.